cs121-Unigon/FirstGenFacultyPage/README.md

 ### Prerequisites
 ##### Ruby and Rails
-This project uses Rails 5.2 and Ruby 2.3.
-Please ensure you have these versions of Ruby and Rails installed before you download our project.
+This project uses Rails 5.2 and Ruby 2.3

 #####  Image Processor and file
 This project uses Paperclip gem which requires ImageMagick and `file` command.
 Installation and configuration instructions found [here](https://github.com/thoughtbot/paperclip#requirements).